This is the multi-page printable view of this section. Click here to print.

 1 - Audio Manager

-How to work with the GS_Play Audio Manager — engine initialization, bus routing, and master control.
+How to work with the GS_Play Audio Manager — engine initialization, bus routing, event library loading, and Audio Event Graph instance control.

 For component properties and API details, see the Framework API reference.